vmware-archive/docs-push-notifications/redis-backup.md

 ###Get Redis Instance Credentials

-  1. In the developer console in the "system" org go to the "push-notifications" space and the "push-api" app
+  1. In the developer console in the "system" org go to the "push-notifications" space and the "push-analytics" app
   1. Go to services
   1. click show credentials for push-notifications-redis; note the host, password, and port
   <img src="assets/redis-credentials.png" />